TomiSauce/hasibe-plus/README.md

 ##### Issue: Import of personnel list fails
 - **Solution**: Verify that the personnel list file is correctly formatted as a `.xlsx` file.
 Ensure all required fields (rank, name) are included.
+- **Solution**: Open the personel file and save it under a new name, them try to import it again.

 ##### Issue: QR Code not scanning
 - **Solution**: Ensure that you have a web cam connected and it is functioning properly